hyperandroid/Cocos2d-html5/README.md

   Now there’s no need to extract rotated frames into independent images.
 This was a costly operation that ruined batching system.
   SpriteFrames can create new Frames on-the-fly from their own extends.
+* Screen resolution independence
+  CocosJS allows to decouple the mapping between a pixel and an in-game measure unit.
+This is great for retina display support and content conformation to every screen-resolution.
+See demo text/engine/units.html.
 * Texture packing.
   The engine offers the possibility of building sprite packs on-the-fly from loaded images.
   This will dramatically improve rendering capabilities.